Skip to main content

 Phone: (312) 229-6072

-• Monday through Thursday from 9 a.m. to 4 p.m. (except for court holidays).
-Note: you should call to confirm hours during the December/January holiday season
+• Monday through Thursday from 9 a.m. to 4 p.m., except on court holidays.

-• The staff will contact you when the results are available; this service is free
+• The staff will contact you when your results are ready; they are not mailed automatically.

 City of Chicago Public Safety Headquarters